JosefEmu/word-count-tracker/README.md

 import word_count_tracker as wct
 ```

-Input the .docx URL as prompted and run the "run_it" method..
+Run the "run_it" method and input the full URL for your .docx file when prompted...

 ```python
 wct.run_it()